 Horton emphasizes the importance of working with each patient to assess and meet their individual needs and goals, and aiming to support them in living successfully with scoliosis.

-Bracing has been used to treat AIS for many years.
-The idea behind bracing for scoliosis is to control and direct the growth of the spine and ribcage, resulting in a decreased scoliotic presentation.
-Bracing is considered when the patient is still growing, the scoliosis is progressing, or has exceeded 40 degrees, and/or in the presence of progressively worsening symptoms such as pain.
+Bracing has been used to treat AIS for many years, which is used to control and direct the growth of the spine and ribcage among children and teens.
+It’s also used when the scoliosis is progressing, has exceeded 40 degrees, and/or has progressive and worsening symptoms, such as pain.

 These braces are usually made of rigid plastic, custom molded to the patient’s body.
-They are designed to put pressure on the convex portions of the scoliosis, and to provide space in the concave area.
-The theory is that, over time, spinal growth will accommodate the brace, and the curve will be reduced.
+They’re designed to put pressure on the convex portions of the scoliosis and to provide space in the concave area.
+Over time, spinal growth will fit the brace, and the curve will be reduced.